metacontroller/metacontroller/README.md

 Metacontroller is an add-on for Kubernetes that makes it easy to write and deploy [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers) in the form of [simple scripts](https://metacontroller.github.io/metacontroller/).

-## A New Home
-This is the new community owned and actively maintained home for Metacontroller.
-The open-source [project](https://github.com/GoogleCloudPlatform/metacontroller) started by [GKE](https://cloud.google.com/kubernetes-engine/) is no longer maintained.
-All future updates and releases for Metacontroller will come from this repository.
-In time, all [issues](https://github.com/GoogleCloudPlatform/metacontroller/issues) from the previous repository will be triaged and moved [here](https://github.com/metacontroller/metacontroller/issues).
+This is a continuation of great work started by [GKE](https://cloud.google.com/kubernetes-engine/) [here](https://github.com/GoogleCloudPlatform/metacontroller).
 We are excited to move forward with Metacontroller as a community maintained project.
 A big thank you to all of the wonderful Metacontroller community members that made this happen!

-Following is the immediate plan of actions:
-- [x] Make this repo same as https://github.com/GoogleCloudPlatform/metacontroller
-- [x] Make a release that uploads the image [here](https://hub.docker.com/orgs/metacontrollerio)
-- [x] Fix Docker image vulnerability [issue](https://github.com/GoogleCloudPlatform/metacontroller/issues/202)
-- [ ] Merge changes from [Metac](https://github.com/AmitKumarDas/metac) to this repo

 ## Documentation